alisadariana/devsecops/docs/phase1/report.md

 - 63% of supply chain attacks target IT/technology/telecom sectors
 - 22 out of 24 tracked sectors affected in first half of 2025
 - U.S. targeted in 39% of incidents, Europe in 34%

+**Reality vs. Predictions:**

+Gartner's 2021 prediction that 45% of organizations would experience supply chain attacks by 2025 was significantly exceeded.
+BlackBerry's 2024 survey revealed that 75% of organizations had already experienced a software supply chain attack within the prior year, demonstrating that the threat landscape evolved faster than even expert analysts anticipated.

 ---